Logotyp Jordbruksverket

 The propagating material and the plants shall

-• be viable and develop typically for the species or variety
+• be viable and show typical development for the species or variety

-• be practically free of harmful organisms and of defects.
+• be practically free from harmful organisms and of defects.

 Plants showing symptoms of harmful organisms must be either destroyed or treated where possible.
 For several harmful organisms, the rule is that no plants with symptoms must be detectable when inspected visually.